 The crochet spirals are made not only with the long hair, but you can also do it on the angled mid-length bob.
 As a result, you will get such cute coils, and if you want to spice your mane up, you can tint some strands in honey blonde and chocolate brown hues.

 Different Types of Crochet Hair Styles

 We’d like to offer a few more cool looks which you can get with crochet hair.
 The loose crochet dreadlocks with the middle part have an extravagant and sassy appeal.
-Agree?

-One more variant how to rock the long crochet braids is to untwist only the ends of your dreadlocks and leave them wavy, leave one part of your tresses hanging in front of the face, and the rest of the hair is swept back.
+One more variant of how to rock the long crochet braids is to untwist only the ends of your dreadlocks and leave them wavy, leave one part of your tresses hanging in front of the face, and the rest of the hair is swept back.
 And, of course, you can dye your hair in a deep purple color, for example.

 Wavy Crochet Hair Styles

 Having the same hair color is boring.
 Is that right, ladies?
-Everyone knows that the successfully-chosen hair color will make any hairstyle unforgettable and make you look like a completely different person.
+Everyone knows that successfully-chosen hair color will make any hairstyle unforgettable and make you look like a completely different person.
 As for the latter, it is sometimes necessary.

 New you, new thoughts, and new hair color, right?
-But it is hard to make a decision and actually have hair dyed.
-For situations like this there’s colored crochet hair.
-You don’t need you actually dye your own hair.
+But it is hard to make a decision and actually have your hair dyed.
+For situations like this, there’s colored crochet hair.
 Just buy crochet hair of a desirable color and that’s it.
 Luckily for you, there are tons of different colors and shades out there on the market.

-Play around with the color and upgrade your crochet mane with the deep teal hue, bright burgundy, calm gray or platinum blonde colors.
+Play around with the color and upgrade your crochet mane with the deep teal hue, bright burgundy, calm gray, or platinum blonde colors.